-Today we are celebrating the release of May God Bless You and Keep You, so we sat down with author Sarah Cunningham to talk about why she wanted to write this book and what her hopes are for it.
+Today we are celebrating the release of May God Bless You and Keep You.
+We sat down with author Sarah Cunningham to talk about her inspiration behind the book and what she hopes readers will get out of it.

 Ahhh.
 That's a tough one.
 There's no singular inspiration.
-Instead, I guess I would say, that the book was inspired by the thousands of little routine moments in the life of a parent.
-The many moments when everything in you--as a parent--wants to see your child be and do well.
+Instead, I guess I would say that the book was inspired by the thousands of little routine moments in the life of a parent.
+The many moments when everything in you wants to see your child be and do well.
 Moments like dropping your child off at kindergarten for the first time.
-Or cheering for them to get a hit in their first little league game.
+Or cheering for them to get a hit in their first Little League game.
 Or praying to God that they'll be okay during their first emergency room visit.
-And it's all the moments in between, when a parent just hopes they'll be able to pass on enough about God and enough about life, that their child will experience peace and purpose...that they'll feel warmth and belonging...that they'll know what it is to feel secure and blessed.
+And it's all the moments in between, when a parent just hopes they'll be able to pass on enough about God and enough about life, that their child will experience peace and purpose, that they'll feel warmth and belonging, that they'll know what it is to feel secure and blessed.
 My guess is that this type of prayer is one of the most common spoken in a parent's lifetime.
-Not necessarily these exact words, but each parent's own versions of this prayer, that asks God to bless their children.
-It's what you speak to them as you tuck them into bed, it's what you pray over the children who are part of your community or your church.
+It may not necessarily be these exact words, but each parent has their own versions of this prayer that ask God to bless their children.
+It's what you speak to them as you tuck them into bed; it's what you pray over the children who are part of your community or your church.

 Some books are hard, but this one was easy.
 As a parent, you naturally build a collection of hopes and prayers for your children.
 I would pray for my kids to be determined, for example, but then along the way, I'd realize they'll also need to know how to be flexible.
 I'd pray for them to be strong, but at the same time I'd hope they'll learn to be compassionate even in their strength.
 Over time, the list of blessings I prayed over my kids grew and grew.
-And the words found in this book are plucked right from those prayers.
-Every morning, as my kids go off to school and every night as I tuck them into bed, when I'd go away on a trip or if they'd go to spend the night somewhere else, I'd find myself repeating this blessing again and again: "God bless you and keep you."
-These are the most powerful words you can speak over a child, because it entrusts them to the care of a being who can bless and keep them even more than you can . . . even in your absence . . . even when you fall short . . . even when you lack resources.
+The words found in this book are plucked right from those prayers.
+Every morning, when my kids left for school and every night when I’d tuck them into bed, when I'd go away on a trip or if they'd go to spend the night somewhere else, I'd find myself repeating this blessing again and again: "God bless you and keep you."
+These are the most powerful words you can speak over a child, because it entrusts them to the care of a Being who can bless and keep them even more than you can . . . even in your absence . . . even when you fall short . . . even when you lack resources.
 Saying these words reinforces to our children who we look to for our highest blessing and protection.

-A: May God Bless You and Keep You tries to recapture the lost art of an older generation blessing the younger one.
+In May God Bless You and Keep You I try to recapture the lost art of an older generation blessing the younger one.
 I am drawn to the Jewish tradition of blessing children, for instance, even though my family is not Jewish.
 Remember the actions of fathers in the Old Testament?
-People like Isaac and Jacob who put their hands on their children's heads and prayed blessing over their lives?
-Like this tradition, parents can still play a priestly role in their children's lives...and intentionally pass down sacred rituals and blessings to their children.
+People like Isaac and Jacob who put their hands on their children's heads and prayed blessings over their lives?
+Like this tradition, parents can still play a priestly role in their children's lives and intentionally pass down sacred rituals and blessings to their children.
 We can use everyday moments like eating or playing or snuggling as opportunities to speak blessings over our kids.